 How to Report Rent to Credit Bureaus: Complete 2026 Guide

-RentingExplained Editorial Team12 min read
+RentingExplained Editorial Team 5 min read

 Learn how to report your rent payments to credit bureaus using third-party services.
 Compare costs, bureau coverage, and whether rent reporting can improve your credit score.